ejalfonzo/GroupFinder/README.md

 - Events functionality

 What worked well?
-Not a lot, it was a very disfunctional phase.
+Programming tasks assigned by volunteers, the work went faster, but it was a very disfunctional phase.

 What didn't work well?
 Communication, tasks were not being completed on time or at all.
 Everyone is working at random currently instead of following the master development plan and asking for help.